Play Live Radio

 At a recent church service before a groundbreaking for Phase One, Alan Beauchamp, pastor of Praise Assembly, talked about the project.

-"Essentially and every simply, we are building a park — a park for our community," he said.
+"Essentially and very simply, we are building a park — a park for our community," he said.
 "A park that makes this space available for the community to gather together because, ultimately, that gathering together is a good enough end in and of itself."

 The idea for the park began about five years ago when the Springfield-Greene County Health Department reached out to Pastor Beauchamp.
 They wanted to know if the church would allow neighborhood children to use a playground the church had at the time.
 The area had been identified as a play desert.
 The answer was a resounding yes – and that’s when church members began thinking about what more they could do.